dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_timezone: Enable this feature
+* USE_timezone: Enable this feature (it's recommended to use the FEATURES variable instead)
 * DEBUG_timezone: Debug this feature
 * Environment TZ: The timezone to use